Is the Citizen AW1361-10H a good watch to buy?

 The band is quite noticeable.
 It comes in rough-looking leather with contrast stitches.
 The brown color is distinct from the shiny silver case and bezel.
 This makes it stand out even from far.
 It has a nice thickness and measures 22 mm wide.

-The band is little thick and this makes it a little challenging to insert in the relatively small stainless steel buckle closure.
+The band is a little thick and this makes it a little challenging to insert in the relatively small stainless steel buckle closure.

 However, once inserted, it fits tightly and chances of the watch coming lose are unlikely.
 But being leather, you should expect some good service from it.